 3. What Does Picanha Taste Like?

 Picanha tastes like sirloin steaks.
 They are tender and juicy.
 Since this part sits on a fat cap, it retains even more tenderness, especially when thrown on the grill mats.
-When cooking this steak, we recommend following a traditional North American recipe.
+When you cook picanha steak, we recommend following a traditional North American recipe.
 It will include the type of season and method you should use.

 4. Why is Picanha So Good?

 The Picanha cut is so good because it has a lot of fat that sits underneath, which adds tenderness.
-Brazilian picanha, also known by the name top sirloin cap, has a rich beef flavor.
+Brazilian picanha has a rich beefy flavor.

 It tastes better when it is done on the grill.
 The layer of fat that the steak sits on top of makes the meat tender and juicy.

-Most butchers will leave this fat layer on the steak picanha when cooked to give it a better texture and taste.
+Most butchers will leave this fat layer on the picanha roast when cooked to give it a better texture and taste.